 With no car park, you’ll need to park in a lay by just off the road and embark on a 700m walk to reach the Nine Ladies Stone Circle, a small early Bronze Age stone circle.
 The stones are traditionally believed to depict nine ladies turning to stone as a penalty for dancing on a Sunday.
 A great dog walk.

 Drive time: 14 minutes from Bakewell Club Site

 Explore the famous battlegrounds where the fate of England was decided in 1066.
 Dogs on leads are permitted in all outside areas, perfect for the audio tour around the grounds.
 The outdoor benches offer a great area for a picnic with your dog.

 Drive time: 26 minutes from Normans Bay Club Site

 This park's mission is to make sure the entire family, including your four-legged friend, has a fun day out.
 With a Cosmic Typhoon roller-coaster, mini golf, archery and much more you’re sure to find something to do.
 Dogs on leads are welcome everywhere apart from the indoor play areas and bird of prey centre.

-Drive time: 35 minutes from Umberleigh Club Site
+Drive time: 38 minutes from Bude Club Site

 This medieval fortress was home to royalty and central to English history.
 Climb the tower built to court Elizabeth I and explore the beautiful Elizabethan gardens, lost for almost 400 years before they were restored.
 Dogs on leads are welcome to visit the castle.